 Graduate Program: MBA

-Undergraduate Degree, Institution: BA in Business Administration, Loyola University Chicago
+Undergraduate Degree, Institution: Business Administration, Loyola University Chicago

 Trinity Nonprofit Agency: Joseph and Vera Zilber Family Foundation: Program Analyst

 AmeriCorps *VISTA, 2004-2005, New Orleans